Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 The scripts will set up a cluster of test machines quickly.
 After the setup, you just have to add the machines to the master controller configuration: navigate to `<XLT>/config/mastercontroller.properties` on your MC machine, then enter the AC data the tools give you when you list the created instances.
 Now you are ready for load testing.

 {{% note title="How many machines do I need?" %}}
-The number and size of load testing machines you'll need for your setup is largely a matter of experience.
+It can be hard to determine the number and size of load testing machines you'll need for your setup.
+Here's [a small guide about test sizing](../../how-tos/test-sizing/).

-As for the number of machines, a good rule of thumb to start with is: 1 AC machine per 5k target pageviews/hour.

-As for RAM, we usually reserve 512 MB for the system, plus about 512 MB for the JVM plus the configured maximum heap size per agent process.
-So, for 4 agents per machine with each 0.5 GB heap size, we would roughly need 0.5 GB + 4 * (0.5 GB + 0.5 GB) = 4.5 GB of RAM.

-Check the agents' CPU usage after your load test in the [test report](../../manual/320-test-evaluation/#agents) so you know whether any adjustments are necessary.
 {{% /note %}}

 After your test finished and the mastercontroller has downloaded all the data required for report generation, gce_admin/ec2_admin can also help you to easily terminate all of your test machines.